karthikdilliraj/sensorfusion/DOCS.md

 Example:

-The below command will conduct sensor fusion algorithm with Stuck Time Interval is 10 minutes with sensor values range from 1 to 10.
+The below command will conduct sensor fusion algorithm with Stuck Time Interval as 10 minutes with sensor values range from 1 to 10.
 The data input is from sensor_fusion_input.csv file, Parameter p is set to 50% and Support q is 70%.

 ```
 ./sensorfusion -s 10 -l 1 -u 10 -p 50 -q 70 -f ./sensor_fusion_input.csv